dasch-swiss/dsp-api/docs/05-internals/development/updating-repositories.md

 2. Consult `org.knora.webapi.store.triplestore.upgrade.RepositoryUpdatePlan` to see which
    transformations are needed.

-3. Download the entire repository from the triplestore into a TriG file.
+3. Download the entire repository from the triplestore into an N-Quads file.

-4. Read the TriG file into an `RdfModel`.
+4. Read the N-Quads file into an `RdfModel`.

 5. Update the `RdfModel` by running the necessary transformations, and replacing the built-in Knora ontologies with the current ones.

-6. Save the `RdfModel` to a new TriG file.
+6. Save the `RdfModel` to a new N-Quads file.

 7. Empty the repository in the triplestore.